Kaikamba

 Kaikamba also known as Gurupura Kaikamba is a suburban town of Mangalore, Dakshina Kannada District, Karnataka State, west coast of India.
 Kaikamba lies between Moodabidri and Mangalore city in Dakshina Kannada district.
 This town lies on Mangalore – Moodabidri Highway National Highway 169 (Old No. NH 13).
-It is 8 km away from Bajpe, where Mangalore International Airport is located.
+Kaikamba is 12 km away from Mangalore city.
+Also 5 to 6 km away from Bajpe town. where Mangalore International Airport is located.
+Distance from Airport to Kaikamba is just 8 km.
 Population of Kaikamba is about 15,325 as per 2009 census.
-Parts of Kaikamba are administered by Kandavara Panchayat and Ganjimutt Panchayat.
+Parts of Kaikamba are administered by Paduperar Panchayat, Kandavara Panchayat and Ganjimutt Panchayat.
 Efforts are being made to include this town into Mangalore city corporation limits by the year 2015.
-The proposed KIADB Software export promotional park is 5 km away.
+The proposed KIADB Software export promotional park is 3 km away.

-The geographical location of guide-pole at Kaikamba is exactly 12.9607° North and 74.9332° East and it is situated approximately 100 meters above sea level.
-It also a place of 1 church 3 mosques and 3 temples.
+The geographical location of guide-pole at Kaikamba is exactly 12.9607° North and 74.9332° East and it is situated approximately 100 metres above sea level.
+It also a place of 2 church 3 mosques and 3 temples.